 One of the teaching jobs currently in demand is online English tutoring, which would give you the option to work within the confines of your own home, since you’ll be teaching students via video conferencing apps like Skype.

-However, while you may be sure about your expertise and knowledge of a topic, here’s a good article from the BBC that recommends assessing your soft skills as well.
+However, while you may be sure about your expertise and knowledge of a topic, your soft skills are just as importantas.
 That’s because the most effective teachers are those who have patience and good listening skills.